GLIDE realTalk newsletter redesign led and produced by Thelma in 2019.

 Passed templated files and direction over to Jean Tsang Design in 2020.

-Integrated marketing campaigns for the holidays included direct mail, digital and print advertisements, bus ads, email marketing, and even coordinated radio ads.
+Integrated holiday marketing campaigns included direct mail, digital and print advertisements, bus ads, email marketing, and even coordinated radio ads.

-Miscellaneous designed pieces including postcards, one-sheets, mailers, holiday cards, digital and print ads, email, and outdoor marketing.
-I was in charge of creative direction and design as well as ordering from print vendors, collaborating across departments, and contracting out when the budget allows.
+Miscellaneous designed pieces, including postcards, one-sheets, mailers, holiday cards, digital and print ads, email, and outdoor marketing.
+I was in charge of creative direction and design, ordering from print vendors, collaborating across departments, and contracting out when the budget allowed.

-It was at GLIDE that I first developed exposure to programming that was driven by the needs of the people.
-“Nothing about us, without us” was baked into the values and was how it evolved into an organization that housed: a daily free meals program (open 364 days a year), a walk-in center, a family, youth and childcare center, violence intervention programs, harm reduction services, a free legal clinic, mobile outreach, as well as COVID vaccines and testing that continues today.
-Not to mention a rockin' church that met every week, even through COVID closures online!
+GLIDE taught me a lot.
+"Nothing about us, without us" was baked into the values and was how it evolved into an organization that housed a daily free meals program (open 364 days a year), a walk-in center, a family, youth, and childcare center, violence intervention programs, harm reduction services, a free legal clinic, mobile outreach, COVID vaccines and testing that continues today and more.
+Plus, it is a rocking church that meets weekly, even through COVID-19 closures online.

-Some of the more interesting projects I worked on included:
+Some of the more exciting projects I worked on included:

-- developing custom rubber stamps for staff who were filling out so many DMV fee-waiver vouchers that their hands were cramping.
-Forms could be ordered in bulk via a DMV-approved printer (too expensive), and couldn't be printed on in-house (special ink smeared when exposed to heat).
-So my pals and I at Alphagraphics Walnut Creek developed stamps and made a template that could be easily updated should they need to order more in the future.
+- developing custom rubber stamps for staff filling out so many DMV fee-waiver vouchers that their hands were cramping.
+While you could order forms in bulk, a special printer was needed to use these forms.
+So, my pals and I at Alphagraphics Walnut Creek developed rubber stamps and made a Word Doc template that could be easily without a designer should they need to order more.

-- working with community advocates to move political actions forward including Our City Our Home, voting rights information, and ballot education for unhoused and housing insecure folks.
-Smaller coalitions didn't always have staffing or budgets, but GLIDE did, plus they had an in-house designer and communications team. (:
+- working with community advocates to move political actions forward, including Our City Our Home, voting rights information, and ballot education for unhoused and housing insecure folks.
+Smaller coalitions didn't always have staffing or budgets, but GLIDE did!

-- I worked most holidays during the 4 years on this job, but it was rewarding stuff!
-For the annual toy giveaway, I came up with visual branding for a winter shopping experience for kids.
-For the annual grocery giveaway, I made giant menu cards so folks could easily choose which type of meal-kit they wanted.
+- I worked most holidays during the four years on this job, but it was rewarding!
+For the annual toy giveaway, I created visual branding for a winter shopping experience for kids in the community.
+I made giant menu cards for the yearly grocery giveaway so folks could easily choose the meal kit they wanted.

-This job made me a better person and I am forever in debt for the amount of education, empathy, and community I developed there.
-It solidified my need to have my work always be of service to the greater good.
+This job made me a better person, and I am forever indebted for the amount of education, empathy, and community I developed there.
+It solidified my need to have my work always serve the greater good.